khaphan-github/nextjs-scaleable-app/README.md

 ```javascript
 ///
 "use client"
 const HeavyComponent = dynamic(() => import('../components/HeavyComponent'), {
   ssr: false, // Disable SSR if the component relies on client-side only features
 });
 ```
 NOte:
 - Nextjs not allow import server component to client components butt you can use childrent instead

 ### Rendering:
 - Server component:
-  + Render html at serve then return html to client, get data blabla
+  + Render html at serve then return html to client, get data blabla:
   + Rendering strategy: Static, Dynamic, Streaming (use Suspense): Next.js will automatically choose the best rendering strategy for each route based on the features and APIs used

 - Client component:
   + That file can handle react lifecircle hook, events, call api... vd: button, comonent handle user events.

   + SWR is highly recommended if you are fetching data on the client-side.
 It handles caching, revalidation, focus tracking, refetching on intervals, and more.

 - https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#when-to-use-server-and-client-components# nextjs-scaleable-app

 ### Hook: https://react.dev/reference/react/hooks